uoa-compsci399-s2-2024/capstone-project-team-43/README.md

 Admins can login and manage semester details, upload and download CSV files, manage projects through sorting them in three different categories ‘rejected’, ‘unsorted’, ‘accepted’, edit any projects, initiate the project allocation process and be able to propose their own projects.

 - Student:
-Students can login as students and view available projects for a given semester then they may submit their preference for five projects through our preference submission form.
+Students can login as students once admin has uploaded CSV files containing student data and view available projects for a given semester then they may submit their preference for five projects through our preference submission form.

 ### Deployment URL: https://compsci399.com/